milad-o/agenticflow/docs/api-reference.md

 ## 🙏 Acknowledgments

 - Built with [LangChain](https://github.com/langchain-ai/langchain) and [LangGraph](https://github.com/langchain-ai/langgraph)
-- Uses [A2A Protocol](https://github.com/a2aproject/a2a-python) for agent communication
+- Includes integrated A2A communication within orchestration layer
 - Powered by modern Python async patterns and best practices
 - Thanks to the open-source community for inspiration and contributions